 • Reducing the per port cost on expensive NPB investments

 • Scalability to add additional traffic, speed and tool growth

 The traditional 3-tiered approach to network visibility was designed to increase the efficiency of monitoring and security tools.
 Over the years, the tools themselves have grow significantly more complex, which then drove the network packet brokers they are connected to, to become more complex in turn.
 These additional features such as SSL/TLS decryption, deduplication, and metadata generation have driven up the cost of advanced network packet brokers, resulting in ballooning budgets, or an increase in blind spots within the network if you can’t afford to TAP all of the locations you want.

 IT teams realize the inherent limitation of SPAN ports and have shifted towards a new 4-tiered approach to network visibility.

-By adding a new Aggregation Layer between the physical layer TAPs and the Network Packet Brokers (NPBs), you can increase the efficiency and port utilization of NPBs.
+By adding a new Aggregation Layer (4-tier design) between the physical layer TAPs and the Network Packet Brokers (NPBs), IT teams can increase the efficiency and port utilization of NPBs.
 Consider the fact that many network links are only using 60% utilization, and as you move further away from the core, utilization often drops to <5%.
 Now consider the per port cost of an NPB.
 Can you justify that?
 Aggregators improve ROI by reducing the cost of the overall visibility solution.

-With the cost savings and improved efficiency, it’s no wonder why the industry is shifting to the new 4-tiered approach to network visibility.
+With the cost savings and improved efficiency, many network architects are shifting to the 4-tiered approach to network visibility.